Belgrade In One Day Itinerary

 While walking around Kalemegdan complex, if you happen to get tired, hungry or thirsty, a beautiful Kalemegdan Terrace restaurant (Terasa in Serbian) is the right place.
 Very nice ambient!
 Beautiful view if you get a good table.
 Great variety of drinks and coffees.
 Perfect place to see a sunset while visiting Kalemegdan fortress.

-Skadarlija - to finish the day in beauty
+Skadarlija - Finish the day in beauty

 On the way back from Kalemegdan you can spend some time in Skadarlija Belgrade hedonist quarter.
 It’s a quarter near Belgrade National Theatre, down Francuska street (Franch) and turning on the right to Bulevar Despota Stefana street.